 Insights gained as a result of the experience

+Since WSIS, all stakeholder communities have learned know each other better and to work together.
+They have also developed a set of mechanisms to continuously improve their participation in multistakeholder mechanisms.
+Civil Society, Business and the academic and technical communities have, in a self-organized way, defined a set of criteria especially to appoint representatives to discussions on Internet governance that include all stakeholders.
+The designation of representatives to the IGF Multistakeholder Advisory Group (MAG), to the UN CSTD Working Groups on Internet governance, or even o groups sitting outside the UN such as the Committees put in place to prepare for NETmundial in April 2014, illustrate this capacity of al stakeholder groups to enhance openness and transparency mechanisms for meaningful multistakeholder mechnaisms.

 The technical community has identified a number of mechanisms which have been important and effective for them.
 How applicable are they?
 The technical community seeks solutions to technical problems.
 There are always trade-offs for the adoption of a standard.
 However, everyone in the room is in a sense an engineer.
 They all agree on the underlying rules of the system: the science of the technology.
 Inefficiency can be measured.
 Sound public policy should be based on good social science.
 However, a historical frame may suggest a different solution than an economic frame.
 Neither is wrong but they lead to potentially different outcomes.
 The technical community operates under a more unified engineering frame that acknowledges and asserts common definitions and beliefs.
 They are still influenced by national and organizational culture, but agree on the definitions of underlying concepts and principles.
 The same cannot be said of the internet governance community as a whole.

+The academic community also benefits from a common socialization.
+Its members are ensconced with academic research traditions and share common standards for rigor and the scientific method.
+While academics might support a particular theory or method, they recognize and acknowledge the legitimacy of a wide range of theories and methods.
+This legitimacy is meritocratic in the sense that legitimacy is attained by utility and explanatory power.
+Similarly, governments and the business community are socialized to the logics of power and profit respectively.
+Only civil society lacks such a common socializing factor.

 [I still have a bit of trouble with the paragraph preceding.
 Instead of being peculiarities of the technical community, is it possible that some principles could be drawn; e.g., -- agreement that the stakeholders are going to seek a solution to a defined problem; agreement in advance to the underlying rules of engagement; a commitment to finding workable (efficient) solutions.
 In general, I’d say one of the principles that makes the techies effective is their understanding of the need for adequate preparation.
 This not to suggest that working in an environment with a more nearly homogeneous set of stakeholders is anything but an advantage.]